sud0nick/sud0nick.github.io/_posts/2023-11-06-Schedule-Generation-via-Graph-Traversal.md

 Before we look at the process of building an algorithm let's understand our constraints in this problem.
 To build a "fair" schedule we will need to adhere to the following:

-1. Members will not be scheduled on their "blackout" dates.
+1. Members will not be scheduled on their "blackout" dates - dates on which they will not be available.
 2. Members will not be scheduled in a way that will conflict with other schedules to which they're assigned.
 3. Member assignments will be evenly distributed across a schedule.
 Assigning a member to a slot becomes more acceptable the further out that slot is from their last assignment.

-We'll need to make sure our algorithm covers all of these.
+We'll need to make sure our algorithm accounts for these simultaneously.

 ## First Attempt
 I'll admit my first attempt at a solution was a bit naive.
 This was primarily due to time constratints which required me to build some schedules immediately.
 It was sufficient for the time but, for reasons I'll explain later, it would not scale well.